mchaput/whoosh/docs/source/querylang.rst

 ===============================

-If you need to include characters in a term that are normally treated specially the by the parser, such as spaces, colons, or brackets, you can enclose the term in single quotes::
+If you need to include characters in a term that are normally treated specially by the parser, such as spaces, colons, or brackets, you can enclose the term in single quotes::

     path:'MacHD:My Documents'